Experienced family lawyers

 The Virtual Family Law Project

 Several of our Family Law lawyers are part of The Virtual Family Law Project.
-The Virtual Family Law Project is a group comprised of Senior Family Law Lawyers in Ottawa who bring their expertise in arbitration, mediation and court processes to permit families to continue to work towards resolution of their family law issues outside of the public court system, using remote technology.
+The Virtual Family Law Project is a group comprised Senior Ottawa Family Lawyers who bring their expertise in arbitration, mediation and court processes to permit families to continue to work towards resolution of their family law issues outside of the public court system, using remote technology.

 For family law purposes, the separation of married or common law spouses occurs when at least one them knows for certain that the relationship has ended and there is no hope of reconciliation.
 It is not necessary that both spouses feel the same way, or that the spouse for whom the relationship is over explicitly informs the other spouse of his or her feelings.
 It is important, however, that the spouse for whom the relationship has ended behave consistently with this new reality, in case the date of separation becomes a contested point in resolving any property issues arising from the breakdown of the relationship.